 The Indonesia Institute is a Western Australia-based non-governmental organisation charged with improved community, social, political and welfare exchange between Australia and Indonesia.
 Working with the AIBC and like-minded organisations in Indonesia and Australia, they commentate, lobby, and assist governments in improving the bilateral relationship.

 The Department of Indonesian Studies evolved from the former department of Indonesian and Malayan Studies, which was the earliest Australian university department to specialise in the study of Indonesian languages and societies.
-Indonesian language is available for beginning, advanced and background speaker students, with further unites of study covering Indonesian history, politics, culture and society, offered through the Asian Studies program.
+Indonesian language is available for beginning, advanced and background speaker students, with further units of study covering Indonesian history, politics, culture and society, offered through the Asian Studies program.

 The Sydney University Southeast Asia Centre is Australia’s premier centre of interdisciplinary academic excellence on Southeast Asia.
 From a central position within the University of Sydney, SSEAC brings together academics, teachers and researchers from more than a dozen faculties, working to forge an innovative and engaged approach to the region that reflects its rich diversity and challenging problems.